iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Calibrating Modules With Analog Hobby Protocols
 ***********************************************

-IQ modules can be controlled with analog hobby protocols, such as PWM and OneShot.
+Vertiq modules can be controlled with analog hobby protocols, such as PWM and OneShot.
 These protocols send throttle commands to the module using a square wave or pulse of variable duration, where the length of the wave determines the throttle input.
-For example, when using PWM, by default IQ modules interpret a pulse of 1000 us as 0% throttle, and a pulse of 2000 us as 100% throttle.
+For example, when using PWM, by default Vertiq modules interpret a pulse of 1000 us as 0% throttle, and a pulse of 2000 us as 100% throttle.

 However, the exact pulse duration used to represent the endpoints of the throttle range can vary between different controllers.
 One controller may consider 1000 us to 2000 us to be the 0% to 100% range, but another may consider 950 us to 1950 us to be the range.
-For a controller to properly control an IQ module, they must agree on this input range.
+For a controller to properly control a Vertiq module, they must agree on this input range.
 In some instances you can edit the range used by the controller as discussed for Ardupilot and PX4 based flight controllers in this tutorial: :ref:`hobby_fc_tutorial`.

 Another reason why calibration may be necessary is due to clock inaccuracies.
 Vertiq 2306 modules do not have an external crystal, which reduces the accuracy of their clock.
 This can lead to a 2306 measuring a pulse's duration differently than the controller, so they may not agree on exactly what throttle level is expected.
 Calibration allows the module and the controller to clarify what the endpoints for the throttle commands should be.

-Another option is to adjust the input range of the IQ module so that it matches the controller.
+Another option is to adjust the input range of the Vertiq module so that it matches the controller.
 This is commonly done on a range of ESCs, and is known as "calibration".
-This tutorial will cover the calibration process for an IQ module.
+This tutorial will cover the calibration process for a Vertiq module.

 Softare and Firmware Setup
 ==========================